 Cuba is a place of unexplainable magic.
 A country overflowing with history, tradition, and culture.
-A beautiful land blessed with blooming nature.
-A precious jewel, a pearl hidden away in the Antilles.
-A place which’s beauty is frequently misunderstood, hard to grasp, layered.
+A beautiful land blessed with blooming nature, and a great location for a sailing holiday.
+It’s a precious jewel, a pearl hidden away in the Antilles.
+It’s a place which’s beauty is frequently misunderstood, hard to grasp, layered.

 Exploring Cuba is a new type of adventure.
 Behind its poor man’s coat lingers golden dust and common assumptions lay abandoned as the unexpected, the unique and exciting takes over.
 This is a journey for those that look for exhilarating experiences and authentic encounters.

 That being said, we hope you realize that one has to see Cuba to know Cuba.
 And even then, there is still no way to know if you have discovered its magical secrets.
 Even then, one’s journey can be utterly different from another’s.
 However, a few aspects remain the same.
 Like how every adventure there is characterized by the people – bold, joyful, imaginative.
 Like the blissful weather, the stone engraved history, the breathtaking view of the Caribbean Sea flowing over white sands.